shadow-robot/OmniIsaacGymEnvs/README.md

 /isaac-sim/python.sh: line 41: 4449 Segmentation fault   (core dumped) $python_exe "$@" $args
 There was an error running python
 ```

+On the third machine (also RTX3090) we get a segmentation fault 100% of the time.
+All three machines are running the same nvidia driver version and same linux kernel version.

 (Note: Object gravity has been disabled to help debug hand movements and simulation starting)